maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Kua whakapau kē te whakarerekē i te kupu whakapākehā.</translation>

 YES
-The translation is problematic.
-The phrase "kua whakapau kē te whakarerekē i te kupu whakapākehā" is incorrect for multiple reasons:

-1. "Kupu whakapākehā" means "translation/English word", not "passphrase."
+The translation is inaccurate and problematic.
+"Kua whakapau kē te whakarerekē i te kupu whakapākehā." loosely translates to "The change of the English word has already been used/exhausted," which is incorrect.
+Furthermore, "kupu whakapākehā" means "English word," not "passphrase," and does not accurately reflect "passphrase change failed."
-2. The structure "kua whakapau kē te whakarerekē" is unnatural and doesn't correspond to "change failed."
-3. The translation should convey "failed to change the passphrase" or "change of passphrase failed".

 Correct translation:
 I rahua te whakarerekē i te kupuhipa

-Explanation:
-- "Kupuhipa" is the commonly used term for "passphrase" or "password" in Māori.
-- "I rahua te whakarerekē" means "the change failed" or "failed to change."

-Final correct translation:
-<translation>I rahua te whakarerekē i te kupuhipa</translation>
 ```

 ```